clementcanel/Neighborhood-Marketplace/README.md

 Prerequisites: Docker, GitHub,

-To Run Locally: Clone the repo to local machine, docker compose -up in terminal, go to localhost:3000 in browser
+To Run Locally: Clone the repo to local machine, docker compose up in terminal, go to localhost:3000 in browser

 To Run Tests: Clone the repo to local machine, edit docker-compose.yaml the "command:" section and change it from 'npm start' to 'npm run testandrun'